Unusual fruits that can be grown in New Hampshire

 - Grows to between 8 and 10 feet tall.

-- Grows very well in moist, fertile soil.
+- Grows very well in moist, fertile soil, but easy to grow most anywhere.

 Learn more about growing elderberries.